-One thing the AeroPress has going for it is the built-in filter.
+One thing in particular the AeroPress has going for it is the built-in filter.
 If you’ve ever made a big batch of cold brew, you probably know that filtering it can be a feat.
 Even with a French press or dedicated cold brew system, it’s all too easy to spill coffee and grounds everywhere.
 It’s not unusual for us to filter our cold brew multiple times, and the whole process is tiring.

 If you use an AeroPress, the filter is part of the equipment, making it easy to mindlessly push the plunger and wind up with clean, clear coffee.
 “But wait!”
 I hear you cry, “What about using a French press?”
 That’s a good point, but an important difference is a French press’ filter is usually made of metal while an AeroPress uses a paper filter.
 We always filter our cold brew through a paper filter, even if we use a French press to do the initial filtering.
 Using an AeroPress saves a step.

-The other key benefit to using an AeroPress is fast experimentation that is less wasteful.
+The other major benefit to using an AeroPress is fast experimentation that is less wasteful.
 If you have a favorite cold brew recipe and you aren’t interested in changing things up, using an AeroPress is probably not your best option.
 However, if you are experimenting with new recipes or new beans, making cold brew in an AeroPress is a great way to test out different grind sizes and steeping times without wasting tons of coffee if it comes out subpar.
 Cold brew uses a lot of coffee grounds compared to how much drinkable coffee you end up with and using an AeroPress as a testing ground saves precious coffee.